- About Idaho State University Dept of Physician Assistant Studies

 The program maintains continued accreditation by the Accreditation Review Commission on Education for the Physician Assistant, Inc., (ARC-PA).

 Graduates of the program are eligible to take the Physician Assistant National Certification Examination (PANCE) which is administered by the National Commission for Certification of Physician Assistants (NCCPA).
-Over the past five years 262 out of 281 students or 96% of ISU's PA Program graduates have passed the NCCPA examination on their first attempt.
-Four out of the past five years, ISU's first time pass rate has exceeded the national first time pass rate.
-The first-time pass rate was 97% for the Class of 2012, 98% for the Class of 2013, 93% for the class of 2014, is 93% for the Class of 2015 and 94% for the Class of 2016.
+Over the past five years 315 out of 328 students or 96% of ISU's PA Program graduates have passed the NCCPA examination on their first attempt.
+The first-time pass rate was 93% for the Class of 2014, 93% for the Class of 2015, 94% for the class of 2016, 99% for the Class of 2017 and 99% for the Class of 2018.

 The program's website at www.isu.edu/pa gives information regarding prerequisites, applications, costs, course classes and schedules and other topics.
 Information regarding the program’s application review process may also be found on the program's website at http://www.isu.edu/pa/admission/admission-process/.

 Want to learn more about Idaho State University’s PA Program and its faculty?
-Check out the following: Check out ISU’s “Why I Teach” interview of the PA Program Director, Paula Phelps at www.isu.edu/whyiteach/phelps.shtml.
+Check out the Program's website at https://www.isu.edu/pa/about-us/faculty-and-staff/

 ISU’s public television series, “Idaho State of Mind”, interviewed ISU’s Program Director regarding PAs and the increasing need for health care professionals.
 The video may be found below and starts at the 3:20 mark.
 Her interview is followed by our program’s Clinical Assistant Professor, Anntara Smith, responding to the question of how to avoid costly emergency room visits.
 This segment starts at the 7:33 mark.